ThomasVitale/developer-experience-java-kubernetes/inner-loop/kubernetes/spring-boot/README.md

 The inner development loop on Kubernetes requires several steps: compiling the application, building the image, loading it to the cluster, and deploying it.
 We'll automate it with Skaffold.

 > **Warning**
-> Skaffold support for ARM64 architectures is not stable.
-I recommend choosing Tilt over Skaffold in that case.
+> Skaffold support for ARM64 architectures is not available for all build options.
+The native Buildpacks support is not available for ARM64 architectures, so we're going to configure Skaffold to rely on Spring Boot's Buildpacks support instead.

 Navigate to the `skaffold` folder.